DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Calcipotriol/betamethasone dipropionate foam (trade name Enstilar®) is a topical prescription medicine for psoriasis in adults 18 years and older.
 Enstilar is an alcohol-free foam formulation of the two drugs in a pressurised spray; this permits application across large areas [1,2].

-The United States, the European Union, Canada, and Australia have approved Enstilar foam (calcipotriol/betamethasone dipropionate 50µg/gm/0.5µg/g) for the treatment of plaque psoriasis.
-It is not yet approved in New Zealand as of October 2019.
-Calcipotriol is known as calcipotriene in the USA.
+The United States, the European Union, Canada, Australia, New Zealand, and other countries have approved Enstilar foam (calcipotriol/betamethasone dipropionate 50µg/gm/0.5µg/g) for the treatment of plaque psoriasis.

 The combination of calcipotriol and betamethasone dipropionate is also available as a gel, an ointment and a cream (trade name Daivobet®, Dovobet®, and others).

-The mechanism of action of the ingredients have been studied independently as well as in combination [1,3].
+The mechanism of action of the ingredients has been studied independently as well as in combination [1,3].

 Calcipotriol hydrate is a synthetic vitamin D analogue.